 Asbestos Lawsuits and Keene’s Asbestos Trust Fund

 Keene Corporation took on liability for Ehret’s asbestos products and resulting exposure when it bought Baldwin-Ehret-Hill.
-Lawsuits over asbestos illnesses began coming in as early as the 1970s.
-Over a couple of decades, the company saw and settled thousands of cases, but more and more claims and lawsuits kept coming in, costing Keene millions of dollars.
-In one case Keene went to court with a plaintiff who was ultimately awarded $3 million by the jury.
+Lawsuits over asbestos illnesses were filed as early as the 1970s.
+Keene settled thousands of cases.
+However, claims and lawsuits continued, costing Keene millions of dollars.

-In another case a man who worked as an electrician at the Philadelphia Naval Shipyard sued Keene and several other manufacturers over his asbestosis.
-He worked on a number of ships and submarines for decades in the shipyard and that involved handling Ehret and other asbestos materials, especially insulation.
-The jury awarded him a settlement, part of which had to be paid by Keene.
+In one case, a worker at the Philadelphia Naval Shipyard sued Keene and several other manufacturers over his asbestosis.
+For decades, he worked on a number of ships and submarines and handled Ehret’s products.
+The jury awarded him a large settlement, part of which had to be paid by Keene.

 As these lawsuits continued to accumulate, Keene suffered a financial crisis.
 More than 100,000 claims forced the company to seek bankruptcy protection in 1993.